michelesr/thesis/src/intro.md

 automatically deployed (Continuous Delivery).
 If the tests don't pass, the deploy must abort and developers have to be warned about the critical situation.

-*Gasista Felice*, developed by the beFair team and released as *FLOSS* (Free Libre and Open Source Software), is the use case for this work.  *Gasista Felice* is an online management application made for GAS (Ethical Purchasing Groups) initially developed for *DES* (Solidarity-based Economy District) Macerata.

 This work outcome from a collaboration with the *beFair* software development team, that begun at the firsts months of this year, when the team realized that a boost in the quality of the development process and final product could be